MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/experimental-features/index.md

 ### Origin Trials

 Microsoft Edge sometimes uses origin trials to test features for specific domains or websites.
 You may want to use an origin trial for your website to apply a specific feature.
 If you're a website owner, you may enroll in an origin trial.
-An origin trial provides features that are available for a percentage of Microsoft Edge users who visit your website.
+An origin trial provides features to a percentage of Microsoft Edge users who visit your website.

 For more information about Origin Trials, navigate to [Microsoft Edge Origin Trials Developer Console][MicrosoftDeveloperMicrosoftEdgeOriginTrials].